Digp/veriNA3d-dev/README.md

 Instructions for Unix systems

+0- Make sure you have the linux dependencies for devtools already preinstalled.
+In a terminal (debian/ubuntu) run:
+&nbsp;

+    sudo apt-get libcurl4-openssl-dev
+    sudo apt-get libssl-dev
+    sudo apt-get libgit2-dev

 1- Make sure you have all the dependencies already installed in R. If not the case, open R and run:
 &nbsp;